Dragon8029/100-days-of-code/Attempt6.md

 ##D40/100:
 *Sep 9, 2019*

 Completed day 26 of the #javascript30 challenge.
+Finished reading an article on the developer thought process.

+---